-Applicant Accountability Agent should provide an explanation of its authority to enforce its program requirements against participants.
+Accountability Agent has the authority to enforce its program requirements against Participants, either through contract or by law.

-Applicant Accountability Agent should describe the policies and procedures for notifying a participant of non-compliance with Applicant's program requirements and provide a description of the processes in place to ensure the participant remedy the non- compliance.
+Accountability Agent has a process in place for notifying Participant immediately of non-compliance with Accountability Agent's program requirements and for requiring Participant to remedy the non-compliance within a specified time period.